When is the iPad Pro coming out in the UK? What about the iPad Pro's new features, price, tech specs and onsale launch date?

 iPad Pro/iPad Plus launch date rumours: When will the big-screen iPad Pro come out?

-There are mixed reports on when the iPad Pro (or iPad Plus) is likely to launch, but the latest rumours point to November 2015.
-In fact, it might be the only new iPad we get this year.
+There are mixed reports on when the iPad Pro (or iPad Plus) is likely to launch, but the latest rumours point to an onsale date of November 2015.
+In fact, it might be the only new iPad we get this year, although others believe the mini lineup will get a minor update.

 The investment advisor Liaoxian Le revealed to Economic Daily News that Apple is focusing its energy on the new iPad Pro, and implies that the new iPad Air 3 won't be released before 2016.
 Apple may temporarily leave behind the iPad mini line as well, although some analysts think that Apple will launch the iPad mini 4 alongside the iPad Pro.